cepharum/encrypted-web-docker/README.md

 This variable is naming sole domain the certificate for running HTTPS will be issued for.
 Make sure the selected domain is actually addressing the host running this service.

+Multiple domains may be provided in DOMAIN separated by comma.
+This results in a multi-SAN certificate fetched.

 #### APPLICATION

 This is the name of a docker image describing the web application exposing access on port 80.
 Put the name of your desired application's image here.